 After the All-Candidates Meeting is done, the campaigning period has officially begun!
 Congrats you are officially a running candidate!
 This is your time to get out there and let everyone in your year know that you’re running for a position in the CUS and ensure that they’ll be voting for you.
 You’ll be putting posters up in the permitted areas around Henry Angus and doing what you can to win votes!

-There will be an All-Candidates Forum (Wednesday October 4, Birmingham @6:00 pm) This is where all of the candidates will face a debate-style setting where the Elections Committee will ask questions about the CUS and to the candidates.
+There will be an All-Candidates Forum (Wednesday, January 24 in CPA Hall @6:00 pm) This is where all of the candidates will face a debate-style setting where the Elections Committee will ask questions about the CUS and to the candidates.
 The audience will also be allowed to ask questions as well, so be prepared for anything!